Serophots/zed-windows/README.md

 ***Disclaimer**: These builds may break at any time as they are not officially supported by Zed Industries.*

-They are transparently built from the official [Zed](https://github.com/zed-industries/zed) repository using GitHub Actions based on the latest release of Zed.
+These releases are transparently built against the latest release tag of Zed using Github Actions.

 ## Features